-The React DateRangePicker component allows an end user to select start and end date values as a range from a calendar pop-up or by entering the value directly in an HTML input text box.
+The ASP.NET MVC DateRangePicker is a lightweight and mobile-friendly control that allows end users to select start and end date values as a range from a calendar pop-up or by entering the value directly in an HTML input text box.

 Define the preset of ranges (like last 30 days or last week) to set date ranges frequently used by the end users.

-The DateRangePicker component’s input value is set to be a custom date formatted apart from the default culture-specific date format.
+The DateRangPicker control’s input value is set to be a custom date formatted apart from the default culture-specific date format.

-The React DateRangePicker supports globalization to translate the names of months days, and the today button text to any supported language.
+The ASP.NET MVC DateRangePicker supports globalization to translate the names of months, days, and the today button text to any supported language.
 The date format and first day of the week are set to a specific culture.

 Easily limit the end user to selecting only a date range with specific minimum and maximum numbers of days (span of days) by setting the min and max days options.

 Enter or select a value within a specific range of dates by defining the min and max properties.